Housing Options For Seniors

 This has enticed the senior housing industry to add health services to its service offerings.
 Many senior housing providers now also offer assistive, caregiver, and nursing services.
 Keep this in mind when selecting housing options.
 Sometimes facilities that offer a variety of senior services make it easier for you to get and manage these services.
 For example, a multi-service provider often has one point of contact for all these services.

-Housing Providers Offerring Options That Meet A Senior’s Needs Today & Tomorrow
+Housing Providers Offering Options That Meet A Senior’s Needs Today & Tomorrow

 Today, most large corporations in the industry offer a variety of housing and health-related services.
 These additional services can become important to your needs over time.
-As a result, if you get hurt and need rehabilitation services or physical therapy, finding these where you live is beneficial.
-You see and experience facilities that may offer services to meet your future needs.
+If you get hurt and need rehabilitation services or physical therapy, finding these where you live is beneficial.

 This industry transformation also means some senior housing providers are offering hybrid housing options.
 These options offer onsite or affiliated independent, assisted, and dependent living services and facilities.
 Continuing care facilities, for example, may offer independent housing, assisted living facilities, and skilled nursing care on the same property.
 Participating residents have the opportunity to move from one option to the other based on their health needs.